jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

     * /var/lib/apt/lists/: storage area for state information for each package resource specified in sources.list
     * /var/lib/apt/lists/partial/: storage area for state information in transit.

 ### yum & dnf

   Fedora based Linux is in a bit of a transition.
 It's enterprise products RHEL and CentOS are still using the YUM installer.
 Fedora 22 and 23 still have YUM for backward support but have moved to using DNF to handle the installation of packages and dependency resolution.
-YUM is suppoprted in Fedora 22 but now deprecated and DNF is the preferred installter, with YUM to be removed down the line.
+YUM is supported in Fedora 22 but now deprecated and DNF is the preferred installer, with YUM to be removed down the line.
 RPM based distros had used a tool called ```up2date``` prior to 2003.
 An opensource tool from a distro called Yellow Dog Linux lead to the creation of YUP (Yellow Dog Updater) which was then improved to become YUM (Yellow Dog Updater Modified) by the year 2003 and by 2005 every distro using RPM had moved to YUM.
 Yellow Dog Linux was first released in the spring of 1999 for the Apple Macintosh PowerPC-based computers and continues today as a Linux for high-end POWER7 workstations.
 A successor to YUM is named DNF which somehow stands for *dandified yum*.
 It was released in Fedora 18 and is quickly becoming the Fedora package manager of choice.
-YUM is still available on RHEL adn CentOS but as companies move to the version 7 platform, this will begin to change too.
+YUM is still available on RHEL and CentOS but as companies move to the version 7 platform, this will begin to change too.
 Yum will be eventually replaced by DNF.
 Both YUM and DNF use repositories that are maintained by RedHat or CentOS or even their RHEL repos.

   You can find the installed repositories in ```/etc/yum.repos.d```.
 Each file listed will contain information about the URL where it retrieves repos.
 There is also an ability to set priorities as to which repo is checked first.
 As we did in previous chapters, we added RPM repos.
 The most famous package for adding additional software is RPMForge, [http://rpmfusion.org/](http://rpmfusion.org/ "RPMForge").
 Taken directly from their website, *"RPMFusion ships packages that Fedora and RedHat don't want to ship standard with their distro."* This includes free software as well as non-free software that cannot be shipped due to the GPL nature of Fedora.